 Food is a celebration of life.
 You don’t need to spend a lot of have good food, but sometimes you forget that when you’re on a budget.
-Here are some things to consider when choosing frugal meals for your family.
+Consider a few things when choosing frugal meals for your family.

-One of the biggest misconceptions about frugality is that you need to sacrifice the good in order to save money.
+One of the biggest misconceptions about frugality is you need to sacrifice the good in order to save money.
 Many people who are on a tight budget focus on the amount of money they can save, and nothing else.
-They forget other things that are as important when it comes to planning your family’s meals while still keeping within your budget.
+They forget other important things when it comes to planning family meals, while still keeping within your budget.
 Taking a look at the bigger picture can help you plan your meals better, and save more along the way.

-- Shop only for what you need for the week.
-One of the biggest advices many people give when it comes to being frugal is to shop for items in bulk.
-However, this would be more applicable to items that are non-perishable and have a long shelf life; or items that you consume a lot of.
-Fresh produce, seafood, poultry and meat would be best purchased in exact amounts and used immediately.
-This prevents wasting ingredients that are easily spoiled.
+To save money, many people advise others to shop for items in bulk.
+However, this is applicable to items that are non-perishable, and have a long shelf life; or, items that you consume a lot of.
+Purchase fresh produce, seafood, poultry and meat and use them immediately.
+Less risk of them going bad.

-- Use coupons wisely.
-While it’s true that using grocery coupons help cut down grocery costs, using it haphazardly can actually cause your grocery bill to skyrocket.
+While it’s true using grocery coupons help cut down grocery costs, using them haphazardly can cause your grocery bill to skyrocket.
 It’s easy to get carried away by the bargains, particularly if the prices are marked down to fifty percent off.
 Consider the following:

-- Check the conditions of the coupon.
-While some offer a straight out discount, others may require you to first purchase something at full price before you can avail of the discount.
+- check the conditions of the coupon (some offer a straight out discount, others may require you to first purchase something at full price before you can avail of the discount).

-- Combine several coupons and use them in one grocery visit.
-This can eliminate a substantial amount on your total bill.
+- combine several coupons, and use them in one grocery visit

 In addition, you can plan your meals for the next week and make a list of the things you need.
 This way, when you visit the grocery, you’ll be able to cut down on aimlessly browsing the aisles and get out of the grocery as fast as you can.
 Make your food planning a family affair.
 Ask them for suggestions on what you can cook at a small budget.
 Everyone will appreciate the food even more when they know they helped make it in some way.